GoHypernet/Galileo-sdk/docs/src/cargobays.rst

 .. image:: images/cargo_bays_select_storj.png

 The "API Key" field refers to the API key associated with the Tardigrade Project you are using.
-If you want to point to an existing bucket, enter that bucket name in the "Bucket Name" field and enter that buckets encryption phrase into the "Encryption Passphrase" field.
-If you do not have an existing bucket, you can enter an arbitrary name and encryption phrase and Galileo will create a new bucket for you.
-WARNING: If you do not save your encryption phrase, we cannot recover it for you.
+If you want to point to an existing bucket, enter that bucket name in the "Bucket Name" field and enter the bucket's encryption phrase into the "Encryption Passphrase" field.
+If you do not have an existing bucket, you can enter an arbitrary name and encryption phrase and Galileo will create a new bucket for you in the Tardigrade project associated with the provided API key. **WARNING**: If you do not save your encryption phrase, we cannot recover it for you.

 Once you've created the Storj-based Cargo Bay, you will see it appear in your Cargo Bays tab.
 The number of Missions referencing this Cargo Bay will be displayed here.